 Now in the first week of May, more than 6 weeks after the initial orders, 19 states loosened their restrictions.
 Things aren’t immediately going back to the way they were before, though.
-It’s going to take time to learn to adjust to life after COVID-19 in many different areas.
+It’s going to take time to learn to adjust to post-pandemic life in many different areas.
 And that six-foot distance is still recommended in the meantime.

 Employment took one of the biggest hits as a result of COVID-19.
 More than 3 million Americans applied for unemployment after losing their jobs, setting a monumental record.
 Others who were fortunate enough to keep their employment found themselves working from home in order to limit outside contact.

 It’s still been business as usual for essential workers, such as grocery store clerks, medical personnel, and first responders.
 Although there are some noticeable shifts to the way the days now go, they’re still expected to show up for work.